 A post-grad year working in Paris at a couture textiles firm inspired my life-long passion for France, and determined my eventual career path.
-I fell in love with bistros, with the cafés on every corner, with the galleries on the rue de Seine, with the smell of Gauloises in the air, even with the Paris Métro.
-When my Gallic year was over, I moved to New York, beginning my professional media career at CBS News where I worked as a researcher in the network's News Library.
-I later signed on as a feature writer and Books Editor at Family Circle magazine, leaving five years later to join Working Woman as the magazine's founding Features Editor.
-The jobs were wonderful and fulfilling, but the Lorelei call of France eventually proved impossible to resist.
+I fell in love with bistros, with the cafés on every corner, with the galleries on the rue de Seine, and with the aroma of Gauloises in the air.
+When my Gallic year was over, I moved to New York, beginning my professional media career at CBS News.

-Among my current projects is the much-loved FRENCH COUNTRY DIARY.
+Among my current projects is the much-loved French Country Diary.
 Prized as an annual album of contemporary French style, the Diary is a weekly engagement calendar showcasing sumptuous interior design, lush gardens, extraordinary landscapes, and poetic art de vivre.
-The 2018 edition celebrates the Diary's 30th anniversary.
+The inspiring photographs are by renowned French art and lifestyle photographer, Guillaume de Laubier.
+The 2024 edition celebrates the Diary's 36th anniversary.
 Beautifully produced by Abrams Books, and containing a wealth of decorating and travel information, the Diary attracts a world-wide audience; fans collect each edition year after year, lining their bookshelves with the vibrant, fabric-patterned slipcases.
 The Diary, filled with travel, dining and design tips, is used as much for decorating ideas and planning French travel itineraries as it is for recording important dates throughout the year.

-My articles on design, travel and cuisine have appeared in many publications, including Town & Country, The Los Angeles Times, Travel & Leisure, House Beautiful, Elle, Harper's Bazaar, The New York Times and Departures.
-I speak as well as write, and have lectured on French style and design at the Cooper-Hewitt Museum; the Katonah Museum of Art, and the Philadelphia Design Center.
+My articles on cuisine, design, and travel have appeared in many publications, including Town & Country, The Los Angeles Times, Travel & Leisure, House Beautiful, Elle, Harper's Bazaar, The New York Times and Departures.